The Ultimate Guide to One Line Drawing & 129 Ideas For It

 3. Stippling.
 Stippling involves creating shading effects by using a series of small dots.
 The closer the dots are to each other, the darker the shading will be.
 You can vary the size and density of the dots to create different effects.

-B. Tips for adding depth to One line drawing.
-Want to create One line drawings that pop off the page?
+Want to create single line drawings that pop off the page?
 Here are some tips for incorporating depth into your drawings:

 1. Use size and overlap.
 By drawing objects of different sizes and overlapping them, you can create a sense of distance and depth.
 For example, you could draw a small bird in the foreground and a larger tree in the background.